A Generalized Newton Method for Subgradient Systems: Solvability of Generalized Newton Systems

-Observe that Example~\ref{insolv}, which shows that the strong metric subregularity assumption on the mapping $F$ in \eqref{cod-inc} cannot be replaced by the metric regularity and hence by the metric subregularity ones in the conclusion of Theorem~\ref{mainre}, still works for Theorem~\ref{solvability}(i) dealing with mappings $F=\partial\ph$ of the subdifferential type.
+Observe that Example~\ref{insolv}, which demonstrates that the strong metric subregularity assumption on the mapping $F$ in \eqref{cod-inc} cannot be replaced by the metric regularity and hence by the metric subregularity ones in the conclusion of Theorem~\ref{mainre}, still works for Theorem~\ref{solvability}(i) dealing with mappings $F=\partial\ph$ of the subdifferential type.
 Indeed, it is shown by Wang \cite[Theorem~4.6]{wang} that there exists a Lipschitz continuous function $\varphi\colon\R\to\R$ such that $\partial\varphi(x)=[0,1]$ for all $x\in\R$.
 Thus we get from Example~\ref{insolv} that the subgradient mapping $\partial\varphi$ for this function is metrically regular around the point $(0,1/2)\in\gph\partial\ph$, while the second-order subdifferential inclusion \eqref{newton-inc} is not solvable for $d$ at this point.
 Let us further reveal the class of functions where the {\em metric regularity} of $\partial\ph$ can replace the strong metric subregularity assumption in the solvability result of Theorem~\ref{solvability}(i).
 This issue is very appealing since metric regularity is a robust property, which is fully characterized---via the Mordukhovich criterion \eqref{cod-cr}---by the robust limiting coderivative (and hence by the second-order subdifferential \eqref{2nd} for the subgradient systems \eqref{subgra-inc}) enjoying comprehensive calculus rules and computation formulas discussed above.
 To proceed in this direction, we significantly use the subdifferential structure of \eqref{subgra-inc} with $F=\partial\ph$ in \eqref{cod-inc}.
-The following class of functions was introduced by Poliquin and Rockafellar \cite{Poliquin}.
+The following class of functions was introduced by Poliquin and Rockafellar \cite{Poliquin}. \begin{Definition}[\bf prox-regular functions] A function $\varphi\colon\R^n\to\oR$ is {\sc prox-regular} at a point $x\in\dom\varphi$ for a subgradient $\ov\in\partial\varphi(\ox)$ {with modulus $r>0$} if $\ph$ is l.s.c.\ around $\ox$ and there exists $\epsilon>0$ such that for all $x,u\in\mathbb{B}_\epsilon(\bar{x})$ with $|\varphi(u)-\varphi(\bar{x})|<\epsilon$ we have If this holds for all $\ov\in\partial\ph(\ox)$, $\ph$ is said to be prox-regular at $\ox\in\dom\ph$. \end{Definition} In what follows we say that $\ph$ is {\em continuously prox-regular} at $\ox$ for $\ov$ (and just at $\ox)$ if it is simultaneously prox-regular and subdifferentially continuous according to Definitions~\ref{sub-cont} and \ref{prox-reg}.
+It is easy to see that if $\ph$ is continuously prox-regular at $\ox$ for $\ov\in\partial\ph(\ox)$, then the condition $|\varphi(u)-\varphi(\bar{x})|<\epsilon$ the definition of prox-regularity can be omitted.
+Furthermore, in this case the graph of $\partial\ph$ is locally closed around $(\ox,\ov)$.
+As discussed in the book by Rockafellar and Wets \cite{Rockafellar98}, the class of continuously prox-regular functions is fairly broad containing, besides $\mathcal{C}^2$-smooth functions, also functions of class $\mathcal{C}^{1,1}$, convex l.s.c.\ functions, lower-$\mathcal{C}^2$ functions, strongly amenable functions, etc. This class plays a central role in second-order variational analysis and its applications; see the books by Rockafellar and Wets \cite{Rockafellar98} and by Mordukhovich \cite{Mor18} with the commentaries and references therein.
+To establish the desired solvability theorem for the second-order subdifferential inclusions \eqref{newton-inc} with continuously prox-regular functions $\ph$, we need to recall yet another notion of generalized second-order differentiability taken from Rockafellar and Wets \cite[Chapter~13]{Rockafellar98}.